Hix Oyster and Fish House – In Memoriam

 Sadly, it closed in April 2020, along with the rest of the Hix restaurant empire, yet another victim of Covid-19.
 I’d always hoped to return there and now I never can.

 Anyway, here is the article I wrote about it for a long-forgotten magazine.
 I’ve published it again in mourning.
 For a place gone but, unlike so many of its peers, far from forgotten.
 I hope you’ll take a minute or so to read it.
+Update: it’s said that mark Hix has re-aquired the property, so hopefully a new version will emege, phoenix-like, from the ashes!

 The Cobb at Lyme Regis, “is quite simply the most beautiful sea rampart on the south coast of England.
 And not only because it is, as the guide books say, redolent of seven hundred years of English history.
 Because ships sailed to meet the Armada from it, because Monmouth landed beside it, but finally because it is a superb fragment of folk art”.
 John Fowles, The French Lieutenant’s Woman, 1969.